Amirfarhad-Nilizadeh/JMLKelinci/README.md

 **3. Build the JMLDriver:** A JMLDriver is a simple driver that runs the entry method with its precondition.

-**4. Set up directory structure:** Five directories should be created, named: "src," "jml," "bin," "bin-instr", and "in_dir".
-(Look at JMLKelinci examples)

-	`mkdir src; mkdir jml; mkdir bin; mkdir bin-instr; mkdir in_dir`

-The "src" directory: contains the Java program under test and the fuzzer driver.

-The "jml" directory: contains the entry method (with JML precondition) and JMLDriver.

-This command compiles the JMLDriver and entry method with its precondition.
-It checks the program's precondition.
-Thus, the "jml" driver has the source and compiled version of the entry method and JMLDriver.

-The "bin" directory: This is initially an empty directory, and will contain the compiled version of the program under test and the fuzzer driver.

-The "bin-instr" directory: This is initially an empty directory, and will contain the instrumented bin file of the program under test and the fuzzer driver.

-The "in_dir" directory: Contain the initial seed(s) that we will explain later in detail.
+**4. Set up directory structure:** Five directories should be created, named: `src`, `jml`, `bin`, `bin-instr`, and `in_dir`.
+(Look at JMLKelinci examples.)
+The `src` directory contains the Java program under test (JPUT) and the fuzzer driver.
+The `jml` directory contains the entry method (with JML precondition) and JMLDriver.
+The `bin` directory is initially an empty directory, and will contain the compiled version of the program under test and the fuzzer driver.
+The `bin-instr` directory is initially an empty directory, and will contain the instrumented bin file of the program under test and the fuzzer driver.
+The `in_dir` directory contains the initial seed(s) that we will explain later in detail.

+The following command will create the needed directories on Linux:

+	mkdir src; mkdir jml; mkdir bin; mkdir bin-instr; mkdir in_dir

 **5. Compile and Instrument:**

 To compile and instrument the program under test, follow the commands below.
-(We assume that JPUT and the fuzzer driver are in the "src" directory, and the compiled version of the entry method and JMLDriver are in the "jml" directory.)
+(We assume that JPUT and the fuzzer driver are in the `src` directory.)

 First open a shell in a directory that has `src`, `jml`, `bin`, `bin-instr`, and `in_dir` subdirectories.
 Then, run the following commands.
 We assume that OpenJML is installed in the directory `$OJ`:

-	`cd jml`
+	cd jml
-	`java -jar "$OJ/openjml.jar" -rac -racPreconditionEntry *.java`
+	java -jar "$OJ/openjml.jar" -rac -racPreconditionEntry *.java
-	`cd ..`
+	cd ..

-The above command compiled the precondition in the `jml` directory.
+The above command compiles the precondition in the `jml` directory.

 Then run the following commands (from the same directory).
 We assume that Kelinci is installed in the directory `$Kel`.

-	`cd src`
+	cd src
-	`javac -cp ".:$Kel/instrumentor/build/libs/kelinci.jar" *.java -d ../bin`
+	javac -cp ".:$Kel/instrumentor/build/libs/kelinci.jar" *.java -d ../bin
-	`cd ..`
+	cd ..

-The above command compiles programs in the "src" directory, and the destination of the compiled programs is the "bin" directory.
+The above command compiles programs in the `src` directory, and the destination of the compiled programs is the `bin` directory.
 (Thus the bin directory should no longer be empty.)

 Then, use the following commands to instrument the program for the fuzzing process.

-	`java -jar  "$Kel/instrumentor/build/libs/kelinci.jar" -i ./bin -o ./bin-instr` `java -cp ./bin-instr/ edu.cmu.sv.kelinci.Kelinci KelinciDriverMain @@`
+	java -jar  "$Kel/instrumentor/build/libs/kelinci.jar" -i ./bin -o ./bin-instr java -cp ./bin-instr/ edu.cmu.sv.kelinci.Kelinci KelinciDriverMain @@

 **6. Initial Seed(s):** You should provide an initial seed in a file the directory named `in_dir`.
 (Any files there will be used.)
-The program under test should not go to a crash by using this seed.
+The program under test should not crash by using this seed.
 The fuzzer uses this seed in the mutation process to generate new inputs.

 **7. Start the fuzzer server:** To start the fuzzer server open a terminal in a directory that has `src`, `jml`, `bin`, `bin-instr`, and `in_dir` subdirectories.
 The, use the following commands.

-	`java -cp "bin-instrumented:$Kel/instrumentor/build/libs/"* edu.cmu.sv.kelinci.Kelinci <driver-classname> @@`
+	java -cp "bin-instrumented:$Kel/instrumentor/build/libs/"* edu.cmu.sv.kelinci.Kelinci <driver-classname> @@

 Also, the above command used the default port which is define for JMLKelinci and Kelinci (the default port is 7007).
 Instead of the above command you can specify a port number with the following command (following command selects port 5000) to run several fuzzer in a system with using different ports:

-	`java -cp "bin-instrumented:$Kel/instrumentor/build/libs/"* edu.cmu.sv.kelinci.Kelinci -port 5000 <driver-classname> @@`
+	java -cp "bin-instrumented:$Kel/instrumentor/build/libs/"* edu.cmu.sv.kelinci.Kelinci -port 5000 <driver-classname> @@

 **8. Start fuzzing process:** Open a new terminal in a directory that has `src`, `jml`, `bin`, `bin-instr`, and `in_dir` subdirectories.
 Use the [startFuzzing.sh](https://github.com/Amirfarhad-Nilizadeh/JMLKelinci/blob/main/ShellScripts/startFuzzing.sh) shell script to run the fuzzer, after setting the Kel shell variable to the directory where Kelinci is installed (in the example this is `~/kelinci`.

-	`Kel=~/kelinci`
-	`export Kel`
-	`startFuzzing.sh`
+	Kel=~/kelinci
+	export Kel
+	startFuzzing.sh

-If everything works correctly, then JMLKelinci will use AFL to cover the program's under test branches with valid inputs.
+If everything works correctly, then JMLKelinci will use AFL to cover the JPUT's branches with valid inputs.

-**9. Output:** After a short time, the AFL interface will start to discover program's branches with valid inputs.
+**9. Output:** After a short time, the AFL interface will start to discover the JPUT's branches with valid inputs.
 Also, an output directory will be generated (`fuzzer-out` in this study).
 The fuzzer will save all (interesting) valid inputs in a `queue` subdirectory that trigger different program behaviors (discovering new branches).
 Also, "crashes" and "hangs" subdirectories will contain valid generated inputs that resulted in a crash or a time-out.
 See the [AFL website](http://lcamtuf.coredump.cx/afl/) for more details.

 The fuzzer will run until stopped.
 You will thus need to stop it (say, using Control-C) when you believe it has run long enough.
 Alternatively you can use the Unix `timeout` command when running `startFuzzing.sh` as in the following, which will run the fuzzer for two days:

-	`timeout 2d startFuzzing.sh`
+	timeout 2d startFuzzing.sh

 # Executing Examples